simplethemes/skeleton_wp/README.md

 #Skeleton WordPress Theme

-__Notice: If you're updating from Skeleton 1.x, do not update from the master branch.
-Switch to the the 1.x branch instead.__ https://github.com/simplethemes/skeleton_wp/tree/1.x

-__If you're updating to 2.0, please take note of the changes as there are several.__
+__Notice: If you're updating from Skeleton 1.x, please do not update from the master branch.
+Switch to the the 1.x branch instead.
+If you're updating to 2.0, please take note of the changes as there are several.__ https://github.com/simplethemes/skeleton_wp/tree/1.x

-As of version 2.1.x, the options located in the Options Framework (Appearance &rarr; Theme Options) were moved to the native WP theme customizer to allow for acceptance into the WP.org theme repository.
+As of version 2.1.x, the options located in the Options Framework (Appearance &rarr; Theme Options) have been moved to the native WP theme customizer to allow for acceptance into the WP.org theme repository.
+If you'd like to continue using the Options framework, please upgrade from the 2.x-options-framework branch.

 ##About